GppCalcagno/SMBUD-Project/README.md

 ---

 ### 1) Graph Database <img src="https://img.shields.io/badge/Neo4j-018bff?&logo=neo4j&logoColor=white">
 Neo4j is used to represent with a graph db the main relationship between publications, authors, institutions and so on.
-All the data is taken starting from [DBLP](https://dblp.org/) XML and some records are generated randomly using some python scripts.
+All the data is taken starting from [DBLP](https://dblp.org/) XML (some GBs) and some records are generated randomly using some python scripts.
 In the linked folder is present:
  * XML parser
- * Dataset
+ * Dataset obtained (franction of the entire set)
  * Queries executed and Load Commands